-Most professed Christians know that God is a Trinity of the Father, Son and Holy Spirit, and many know that the Spirit gives spiritual gifts to the faithful, perhaps as if He’s some external tooth fairy figure.
+Most professed Christians know that God is a Trinity (i.e. a three-form instantiation of Divinity) of the Father, Son, and Holy Spirit, and many know that the Spirit gives spiritual gifts to the faithful, perhaps as if He’s some external tooth fairy figure.
 But not nearly as many understand this “indwelling of the Holy Spirit” – the fact that God’s Spirit takes up residence in each and every follower of Christ.

 A “Helper” to do what, exactly?
 To enable us to live as Christ would have us live, something we’re not equipped to do by ourselves.
 Jesus told us in Luke 14:25-33: